-How to keep a room cool that faces the sun?
-You can keep a room cool that faces the sun with blind shades, ventilation, unplugging your electrical devices, having good insulation, decluttering your room. dehumidifying it, cooking outside, by using plants, cooling with water and with cooling with water and ice.
+You can keep a room cool that faces the sun with blind shades, ventilation, unplugging your electrical devices, having good insulation, decluttering your room, dehumidifying it, cooking outside, by using plants, cooling with water and with cooling with water and ice.
+One of my favorite ways on how to keep a room cool is by using blind shades and opening the windows, this way you will get a constant draft of air which will cool down the room.

-If you want a budget-friendly approach to cooling off your room my personal recommendation is to get a portable ac which also humidifies the room Click here to check price on Amazon.com
+If you want a budget-friendly approach to cooling off your room my personal recommendation is to get a portable ac which also dehumidifies the room Click here to check it out on Amazon.com

 During the summertime when the temperatures rise well beyond comfortable most people have trouble to keep their rooms cool enough for a comfortable temperature.
 People who live on a tight budget or people who are experiencing some kind of SHTF situation struggle the most, as higher temperatures which make you feel uncomfortable in your own house could make your day to day chores a lot harder than they should be.